 The combination of more powerful microcomputers and statistical software designed specifically for them has revolutionized the world of Statistics and Data Analysis.
 Use of statistical software helps students to understand the theoretical results better and gives them a chance to apply the techniques to real world problems.
 Introduction to the use of major statistical packages such as SAS, SPSS, Statistica, and Minitab.

 MATH 251 LIFE CONTINGENCIES I

-The mortality table, life annuities, pensions, life insurance premiums, reserves, cash value, loss premiums, dividends.
+This course covers the following topics: The mortality table, life annuities, pensions, life insurance premiums, reserves, cash value, loss premiums, dividends.

 MATH 252 LIFE CONTINGENCIES II